 In an adult, atelectasis in a small area of the lung is usually not life threatening.
 The rest of the lung can make up for the collapsed area, bringing in enough oxygen for the body to function.

-Large areas of atelectases may be life threatening, especially in a baby or small child, or someone who has another lung disease or illness.
+Large areas of atelectasis may be life threatening, especially in a baby or small child, or in someone who has another lung disease or illness.

-The collapsed lung usually reinflates slowly if the blockage of the airway has been removed.
-However, some scarring or damage may remain.
+The collapsed lung usually reinflates slowly if the airway blockage has been removed.
+Scarring or damage may remain.

-In general, the outlook depends on the underlying disease.
-For example, people with extensive cancer have a poor prognosis, while patients with simple atelectasis after elective surgery have good prognosis.
+The outlook depends on the underlying disease.
+For example, people with extensive cancer have a poor prognosis, while patients with simple atelectasis after surgery have a good prognosis.